 ▌Day 9.
 Stage El Burgo Ranero - Mansilla de las Mulas

 Distance: 18.8 km.
 Duration: 4:30 hours.
 Accommodation: Mansilla de las Mulas

 Today's section only passes through one town, Reliegos, so we advise you to provide yourself with enough water and food, although there is a fountain halfway along the route.
 This long and monotonous stretch between Burgo Ranero and Reliegos will test your determination to reach, on foot, the tomb of the apostle.
 The towns along this stage are watered by the river Órbigo.
-The traditional dishes of these towns include trout and crayfish, especially at Mansilla de las Mulas.
-On your arrival at Mansilla de las Mulas you will enter the mediaeval town through one of the four gates in the old wall.
+Traditional dishes include trout and crayfish, especially in Mansilla de las Mulas.
+On arrival in Mansilla de las Mulas, you will enter the medieval town through one of the four gates in the old wall.
 If in the afternoon you want to continue exploring some of the most significant heritage monuments in the province of León, and you make your way there between the months of May and October, we recommend a visit to the Monastery of San Miguel de la Escalada.

 ▌Day 10.
 Stage Mansilla de las Mulas - León

 Distance: 22 km.
 Duration: 5:30 hours Accommodation: Leon